Lindsen13/Python_Simple_API/README.md

 $flask run
 ```

-...and run for the testing script, use a different terminal:
+...and run for the testing script the following snippets, using a different terminal:

 ```console
 $cd reposity